Amsterdam/design-system/packages/css/src/components/logo/README.md

 ## Exception

-Use a sub-brand logo if the website is owned by one of the 4 sub-brands.
+Use a sub-brand logo if the website is owned by one of the 5 sub-brands.
 They have a separate status because of their unique service provision not directly associated with the City.

 The sub-brands are:

 - GGD Amsterdam
+- Museum Weesp
 - Stadsarchief
 - Stadsbank van Lening
 - VGA Verzekeringen